-It kind of ignores people for what they are and how does “other” help us understand those respondents anyway?
-It really doesn’t.
+It ignores people for what they are, and how does “other” help us understand those respondents anyway?
+It doesn’t.

 For example, add a phrase like “I identify as…” and then allow people to identify themselves.
-Use the right technology to group open ends, Shannon said.
+Then, use the right technology to group open ends, Shannon said.
 Plus, seeing the open-end answers can help you make the next round of demographic questions more inclusive.

-“They are going to be more accurate for you to get the people that you want in your study,” Shannon said.
-“And it makes the people in your study realize that they are seen and they’ll want to participate more in your study.
+“They are going to be more accurate for you to get the people you want in your study,” Shannon said.
+“And it makes the people in your study realize that they are seen, and they’ll want to participate more in your study.
 They’ll say this company gets me.”

 “We need to treat people as humans whose opinions we really want to understand,” Tchicaya added.